isaacnmm/pestpolicy-hugo2XX/content/posts/freeze-roaches-to-death/index.md

 - roache
 - death
 layout: post
-- -
-- [Cockroaches](https://en.wikipedia.org/wiki/Cockroach)are unwelcome visitors in our homes
-- these [ear mites will even attack humans](https://pestpolicy.com/can
-- humans
-- get
-- ear
-- mites
-- from
+---

-- dogs/).Majority of roaches hibernate during winter to maintain their warmth.
+[Cockroaches](https://en.wikipedia.org/wiki/Cockroach)are unwelcome visitors in our homes - these [ear mites will even attack humans](https://pestpolicy.com/can-humans-get-ear-mites-from-dogs/).Majority of roaches hibernate during winter to maintain their warmth.
 But, some remain active and get into our homes. **But can I freeze roaches to death?
 Yes.

-While this may sound like a lame suggestion, its a low
-- risk control tactic that wont cost you a dime.
+While this may sound like a lame suggestion, its a low-risk control tactic that wont cost you a dime.
 Why?

 Cockroaches die when temperatures fall to a certain level. **

 ##  **Details: Can I Freeze Roaches to Death?**

-Roaches prefer temperatures between 25
+Roaches prefer temperatures between 25-30 degrees Celsius.
-- 30 degrees Celsius.
 When they fall below this level, the roaches will move to a warmer place.
 This explains why infestations are high in spring and summer.

-Although roaches are cold
-- blooded, they cant make the transition from room temperature to an extremely cold environment in a matter of seconds.
+Although roaches are cold-blooded, they cant make the transition from room temperature to an extremely cold environment in a matter of seconds.
 Also, you can consider the best roach killer.

-Cockroaches often die when exposed to temperatures below 15 degrees F. If you move the roaches from room temperature into a sub
-- zero freezer, they will die within 30 minutes.
+Cockroaches often die when exposed to temperatures below 15 degrees F. If you move the roaches from room temperature into a sub-zero freezer, they will die within 30 minutes.

 Its worth mentioning that you can only kill the eggs after prolonged exposure to a cold environment.
 The best strategy is to put the roaches into a sealed container and then place them into a freezer.

 ##  Can Cockroaches Survive In Winter?

 Since roaches can adapt to low temperatures, they will adjust to the immediate temperatures and stay warm.
 There are plenty of ways to avoid that exposure.
-Maybe you've just [seen just one cockroach](https://pestpolicy.com/i
+Maybe you've just [seen just one cockroach](https://pestpolicy.com/i-saw-one-cockroach-should-i-be-worried/)- its time to act.
-- saw
-- one
-- cockroach
-- should
-- i
-- be
-- worried/)
-- its time to act.

 Youll often find them creeping to your home when it gets too cold outside.
 Another survival tactic is to decrease the rate of perspiration and go into a temporary coma.